-PEM1131, Weight Training 2 hrs., 1 cr.
+PEM1131, Weight Training

 This course is designed to improve or maintain strength and fitness levels through weight training.
 Emphasis is on fitness and proper use of weight equipment.
 (No more than two physical education/activity semester hours may be used for the A.A. degree.)